ChrisWade1/Checkbook_Excel/README.md

 # Checkbook_Excel
  Excel Checkbook with buffers

 This is a basic checkbook.
-I tried to keep it as simple as I could but with a couplle of advanced features.
+I tried to keep it as simple as I could but with a couple of advanced features.

 Balance your checkbook before you start.